YogaSakti/CoronaNotifier/README.md

 !mati  =>  ......
 ```
 2. !ping
-Using This command will response "pong"
+Using this command will response "pong"
 3. !corona
-Using This command will return information about current indonesia corona case and global case, example output
+Using this command will return information about current indonesia corona case and global case, example output
 ```
          COVID-19 Update!!
 Negara: xx

 Total Kasus: xx

-Kasus aktif: xx
 Kasus Baru: xx
+Total Pasien: xx

+Sembuh: xx
+Sembuh Baru: xx
+Presentase Sembuh: xx.xx%

 Meninggal: xx
 Meninggal Baru: xx

-Sembuh: xx
-Sembuh Baru: xx
+Presentase Meninggal: xx.xx%

 Dicek pada: xxx, xx xxxx 2020 | xx.xx WIB
 ```
 4. !aktif
-Using This command will enable notifications when there is a data update.
+Using this command will enable notifications when there is a data update.
 5. !mati
-Using This command will disable notifications when there is a data update.
+Using this command will disable notifications when there is a data update.
+6. !data
+Using this command will return a list of websites that contain coronavirus data.
-6. !peta
+7. !peta
-Using This command will return the corona virus distribution map information.
+Using this command will return the corona virus distribution map information.